 How did I live to tell the tale?
 More later.

 First, let’s look at why we need water, hydration, and what happens if we don’t drink enough, dehydration.

 Hydration – Dehydration

 Water is a nutrient essential for life and health.
-The European Food Safety Autority recommend a man takes in 2.5 litres of water a day and a woman 2 litres, 20% or so will come from food.
+The European Food Safety Autority recommend a man takes in 2.5 litres of water a day and a woman 2 litres, 20% or so of that will come from food.
 Your age, sex, body mass, etc play a big part in what you specifically need of course, not to mention your physical activities, like climbing mountains!

 Dehydration is simply this – your body is not getting the fluid it needs.
-In its miledest form it can effect your short-term memory, arithmetic efficiency, motor speed and attention.
+In its mildest form it can effect your short-term memory, arithmetic efficiency, motor speed and attention.
 It can also effect your short-term memory 😉 I get bad headaches when I’ve not drank enough and get physically sluggish.

 Some signs that you need hydrating:

 So, listen to your body and keep a tab on what you drink.

 When you’re out in the mountains it’s really inefficient to keep carrying clean water up with you.
 Every litre of water weighs 1kg so doesn’t it make more sense to pick up water when you need it instead and purify it on the go.
 Walking the Ullswater Way in the Summer of 2017 I didn’t carry water for even a hundred metres, there are plenty of water sources so I just filtered and drank half a litre as I found it.